 - Bapuji Maringanti

 About 38 labs constitute CSIR – specializing in every conceivable field – of science and engineering.

 The facilities are probably the best and comparable to any good research lab abroad.
 The labs are distributed all over India.

 Scientists recruited by one lab are not generally transferred to other labs, though the job is transferable anywhere in India.
-Administrative staff at senior level is transferred.
+Administrative staff at the senior level is transferred.
 Director is empowered well.

-In some labs, Head of the department or senior to whom the young scientist is assigned, guides and motivates.
+In some labs, the Head of the department or senior to whom the young scientist is assigned, guides and motivates.

 Some institutes have a regular system of orienting the young to the objectives of CSIR –